Kaiaaaaaaaa/Kaiaaaaaaaa/README.md

 ### Hi there 👋, I'm Kaia
 I go by **Syila** online

-## I'm an Architect, wannabe Developer!
+## I'm an Architect - wannabe Developer!
 - 🕓 I am currently working on: **Probably rimworld mods and personal utils**!
 - 🎓 I'm a grasshopper specialist getting in to coding
 - 🤔 I’m looking for help with C# classes